thunderrabbit/barefoot_rob/rpl/README.md

 `rpl` stands for Rob's Perl Library

-I plan to shove some perl code in here so I can references it from my perl scripts,
+I put some code in here so I can reference it from my perl scripts,

 starting with `generate_events.pl`
+and `generate_blog_from_event.pl`